How to solve Laravel Dusk 500 session error

 The issue happened to me at Github Actions.
 So, here are the lines of code that helped me solving that issue.
 They’re running over Ubuntu, but I’d bet that in any other service will be similar.
 The steps are: Download Google Chrome binary and install it.

-- name: Download full chrome2
+- name: Download full chrome

-run: wget -O $HOME/chrome.deb https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb3
+run: wget -O $HOME/chrome.deb https://dl.google.com/linux/direct/google-chrome-stable_current_amd64.deb

-- name: Install full chrome4
+- name: Install full chrome

 run: sudo apt install $HOME/chrome.deb